Carlo Tizzano: International career

 Tizzano was chosen to represent Australia at the 2019 World Rugby Under 20 Championship, making his first international appearance against Italy.

+On 10 August 2024, Tizzano made his Wallabies debut in a 2024 Rugby Championship match against South Africa at Suncorp Stadium in Brisbane.
+The Wallabies suffered a heavy defeat of 33-7 to start their Rugby Championship campaign as South Africa scored 5 tries to 1.

 Tizzano was involved in a controversial incident during the final moments of Australia’s defeat in the second test of the 2025 British & Irish Lions tour to Australia.
 Moments before the Lions would score the match-winning try, while counter-rucking near his own try line, Tizzano was cleared-out by Lions player Jac Morgan.
 Although the clear out was legal, with no contact being made with Tizzano’s head or neck, the Australian flanker appeared to feign a head injury in an apparent attempt to secure his side a match-winning penalty.
-However, after TMO review, it was deemed that there had been no foul play and that Morgan’s actions were legal.
+However, after TMO review, it was correctly deemed that there had been no foul play and that Morgan’s actions were legal.
 Australia coach Joe Schmidt stated in Tizzano's defence that "-there were just over 54Gs of force, direct force that went through the neck, along with almost 2200 rads of rotational force."
 Schmidt’s claim remains disputed and no evidence was provided to support his assertion.
 Tizzano was criticised throughout the rugby community for his reaction to the contact, with many observers labelling Tizzano’s actions as unsportsmanlike.